hai-vr/8f3b9a2cde14/Packages/dev.hai-vr.8f3b9a2cde14/README.md

     - Never use `if (component)` in our domain.
 The syntax `if (something)` is exclusively reserved to express semantics where `something` refers to a variable or field of type `bool`.
     - It is fine to do `var condition = component && otherCondition`.

+## UGC Rule

+Some fields and classes are marked as following the UGC Rule.

+In these cases, extra consideration need to be taken for those fields, or for the components managed by those classes:
+- Some arrays may contain null values on initialization.
+- Some components may be destroyed during execution.

+These must **not** be treated as errors, and be gracefully handled as being an expectation of those systems.

+The same thing in classes or fields that *don't* follow the UGC Rule must be treated as a programming error, and cause an exception to occur.

 ## Basis modifications for our app

 Since this is a consumer of the Basis framework, we want to modify Basis as little as possible so that we may update the Basis